John Banville: Women

-Banville has often spoken and written of his admiration for women.
+Banville has often spoken of, and written of, his admiration for women.

 He is in favour of women's rights and has welcomed the gradual freedom that has come about in his native land during his lifetime, over the course of which Ireland changed from a country dominated by Roman Catholic ideology, where women were trapped in the home with little career opportunities and subject to restrictions on the availability of contraception, to a country where the position of women became more valued and where one woman could succeed another woman as the country's President, a role previously the exclusive preserve of men.
 On women in his own writing, Banville told Niamh Horan of the Sunday Independent in 2012: "I don't make a distinction between men and women.
 To me they are just people".
 Horan herself noted Banville's "special flair for writing about women and delving into the female psyche".

-Banville contributed the introduction to the fifty-year retrospective of Edna O'Brien's work, The Love Object: Selected Stories, praising her as "one of the most sophisticated writers now at work" and noting how it was "hard to think of any contemporary writer who could match [O'Brien's] combination of immediacy and sympathetic recall".
-He noted how "striking" is the figuring of O'Brien's characters and acknowledged that all her characters "are in some way damaged by the world, and specifically by the world of men".
-Banville concluded by describing O'Brien as "simply one of the finest writers of our time".
+Banville contributed the introduction to the fifty-year retrospective of Edna O'Brien's work, The Love Object: Selected Stories, calling her "one of the most sophisticated writers now at work" and saying it was "hard to think of any contemporary writer who could match her combination of immediacy and sympathetic recall".
+He noted how "striking" is the figuring of O'Brien's characters and acknowledged that they all "are in some way damaged by the world, and specifically by the world of men".
+Banville concluded by calling O'Brien "simply one of the finest writers of our time".

-Banville dedicated himself to the task of writing the screenplay for an adaptation of Elizabeth Bowen's novel The Last September.
+Banville wrote the screenplay for an adaptation of Elizabeth Bowen's novel The Last September.
 Bowen's work was largely neglected at the time; Vintage published new editions of each of Bowen's novels and Hermione Lee's biography of her to coincide with its release.
-Banville later wrote the introduction for her Collected Stories.
+Banville later wrote the introduction to her Collected Stories.

 Close to the literary editor Caroline Walsh, Banville spoke of his devastation upon learning of her death.
 He dedicated Ancient Light to her.
 Likewise, Banville was close to Eileen Battersby, at whose funeral he was moved to tears whilst reciting a poem in her memory.